 Holson introduces us to a smattering of parent-kid combos and the ways in which their communication is either foiled or facilitated or both, thanks to the use of cellphones and text messaging.
 Phone company analyst types share their studies about how many kids will be using cellphones in the near future: 81% of Americans between the ages of 5 and 24.

-If you set aside the five cousins that people her peer group, her little chum across the street (she of Mama and Baba fame) is her primary real-life buddy.
-They play with each other every week, and monthly they both schmooze with the offspring of the other gals we all met and stayed tight with from our lesbian childbirth education class.
-But 100% of these interactions are engineered by us right now.
-There’ll come a time when our kids will not only initiate time with their chums, but they’ll prefer it to time with us.
+And 100% of our kids’ interactions even with other kids are engineered by us right now.
+There’ll come a time when our they will not only initiate time with their chums, but they’ll prefer it to time with us.
 One by one, confidences and issues will be shared and resolved with people other than us.
 And I’m sure some of that will take place via some handheld device or another.
 Or at least some measure of the relationship and trust with those people will be developed that-a-way.

 I’m a firm believer that any tool — rudimentary or electronic — is as beneficial or as destructive as the person using it.
 Plus, it’s hard to be a dedicated Luddite when I know that some of the most gratifying written communication I’ve been a part of (this blog) takes place using a tool that’s only about a generation old (the personal computer), which transmits words and images via a route that’s been in widespread use for little more than ten years (the internet), and a medium on that internet that’s even younger (blogs).
 So rather than cry over spilt lemons, I’d rather make lemonade.
 And swill that lemonade whilst doing as the Romans do, now that we find ourselves vacationing in Rome for an indefinite period of time.
 Vets with kids knee-deep in their teen years know all this only too well.
 Lori Hahn got up the pluck to start her own MySpace account in order to wheedle her way into their kids’ techno-mediated brains.